Sahanashre-V/User-Managment/README.md

 ```

 ### 🎯 Puzzle 3: Encoded Message
-Decoded secret message obtained from the hidden endpoint.
+Congratulations!
+You found the secret endpoint.
+The final clue is: SHC_Header_Puzzle_2024.

 ### 🎯 Puzzle 4: Access Methods
 The secret endpoint can be accessed by 2 giving headers and query params: